 “Storytelling” is one of the marketing industry’s biggest buzzwords.
 Every marketer knows that telling stories is a powerful way to communicate — since the dawn of humanity, people have used stories to warn each other of danger and to make meaning of the world.
 People connect with stories on an emotional level, and for that reason, they remember them.

-A couple of years ago at HubSpot’s INBOUND conference, Katie Martell presented a talk on how to stop competing with everyone else vying for your prospects’ business by redefining what you’re fighting against.
+A couple of years ago at HubSpot’s INBOUND conference, Katie Martell presented a talk on how to stop competing with everyone else vying for your prospects’ attention by redefining what you’re fighting against.
 She encouraged marketers to stop waging war against competitors and start fighting something bigger.
 When I heard that talk, I realized that the idea of fighting a shared enemy is perhaps even more powerful than “making your customer the hero of the story.”
 Yes, your customer absolutely must be the hero of your stories.
 But being the hero isn’t enough to make a prospect decide to buy from your company over another option.